Servant-Cities/rest-api-playground-template/README.md

 ## REST API

+![REST API in action as documented in this README](https://github.com/Servant-Cities/rest-api-playground-template/blob/main/static/doc/api.png?raw=true)

 REST endpoints are exposed by http://localhost:5173/api.

-![REST API in action as documented in this README](https://github.com/Servant-Cities/rest-api-playground-template/blob/main/static/doc/api.png?raw=true)

-Feel free to update the code to add more endpoints and fit your own needs, the template only supports [basic features of REST APIs](https://restfulapi.net/resource-naming/) excepted subcollections.

-eg: You can use any HTTP method of "/api/collection/uuid" but that is the only indentation level available in the template and "/api/collection/uuid/array-value" won't work.

-Search params are not supported either.

 There are two endpoints with 3 different methods each: